andrewkoumoudjian/Giselle2.0/VERCEL_DEPLOYMENT_GUIDE.md

 The deployment process follows these steps:

 1. **Setup Environment**
-   - Downgrade Yarn to 3.6.4 to avoid resolution issues
+   - Use Yarn 4.4.0 for package management
    - Configure Yarn to use node-modules linker
    - Install required Nx plugins
    - Run yarn install to update the lockfile